 At-Home Workout Equipment

 I never thought I would be able to work out from home.
 I loved fitness classes because you were trapped against your will, unable to quit or leave.
 But now that there is no alternative, I have grown to enjoy working out at home.
-No one around to laugh at me as I fail to nail the dance moves or yoga poses.
+There is no one around to laugh at me as I fail to nail the dance moves or yoga poses.
 So many of my favorite studios — Barry’s Bootcamp, Body by Simone, Forward__Space , Amanda Kloots, Pure Barre, Outdoor Voices, Barre3, Modo Yoga NYC — have been live-streaming workouts on IG for FREE.
 Most of the classes do not require any equipment, which is perfect if you do not have a home gym.
 But here are a few things I ordered to improve my workout experience.

 The silver lining in all of this is that we finally have time to do all the things we talked about wanting to do (from the safety of our own homes, of course).
 I used to complain that there was never enough time in a day to read.
 So if I do not come out of isolation a well-read genius, I want to be held accountable.
 If you have a library card, use OverDrive to view your local library’s e-book collection.
 If you do not, you can download the Libby app to get one.
 Audible also has a 30-day free trial that grants you access to their vast audiobook collection.
 Personally, nothing can replace the smell and feeling of a physical book for me and for that reason, I am out (online buying the hard copies).

 Having something to take care of feels good when everything else seems outside of your control.
-You are not alone for you have your plants.
+You are not alone because you have your plants.
 They are rooting for you and your health (pun intended).
 Succulents like aloe vera and the “corn plant” can help purify the air, add fresh oxygen to your space and overall brighten the room.
 For $35 a month you can get a monthly subscription to The Sill — a modern plant destination for the modern plant lover.
 Their “Plants for Beginners” box sends you a different hand-potted plant in an earthenware planter each month that is easy to take care of.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.